 Links With Local Churches And The Wider Community

-We aim to sustain and develop close relationships between our school, St Agnes and the United Benefice of St. Mary and St Anne.
-We encourage the full involvement of the clergy in our worship, and enable our pupils to become aware of the calendar of worship of the church.
+We aim to sustain and develop close relationships between our school, the Parish of St Agnes and the United Benefice of St Mary and St Anne.
+We encourage the full involvement of the clergy in our worship and the daily life of our school community.
+This involvment enables our pupils to become aware of the calendar of worship of the church.
 We also recognise that pupils at our school worship at other local places of worship and we sometimes invite representatives from other places of worship and other faiths to visit our school.

 In order to enable children to become familiar with groups and organisations who play an important part in the wider community, representatives of such groups, such as Birmingham City Mission, are sometimes invited to lead acts of Collective Worship.